-The Semmelweis Medical Museum contains some terrific objects: an anatomical Venus, an early X-ray machine, and the obligatory shrunken head, all housed in the very building in which Dr. Semmelwies was born.
+The Semmelweis Medical Museum (Semmelweis Orvostörténeti Múzeum) in Budapest contains an anatomical Venus by Clemente Susini, an early X-ray machine, and the obligatory shrunken head, all housed in the very building in which Dr. Semmelwies was born.
 But the most interesting element of the museum is the story of Semmelweis himself.

-Semmelweis implemented a strict hand-washing policy in his clinic, requiring doctors to wash with chloride of lime, an antiseptic.
+Semmelweis implemented a strict hand-washing policy in his clinic, requiring doctors to scrub with chloride of lime, an antiseptic.
 He also instituted an instrument-washing policy.
 The death-rate fell noticeably.

 Clemente Susini’s wax models, painstaking to produce and incredibly fragile, can be seen in only a few other locations throughout the world, including La Specola Museum in Florence, the Josephinum in Vienna, and the Wax Anatomy Museum ot University of Cagliari.

-We visited the Semmelweis Museum on Obscura Day - Marth 20th, 2010
+Atlas Obscura visited the Semmelweis Museum on Obscura Day - March 20, 2010

 Explore the birthplace of the Austro-Hungarian Empire before setting into the countryside to soak in thermal baths, wander through countryside vineyards, and row boats in subterranean caves.